mrtzdev/payload-next-shadcn/README.md

 1. Add a file to /src/collections/blocks ( for Payload Admin Backend ) and add the fields.
    See Payload Docs: [https://payloadcms.com/docs/fields/overview](https://payloadcms.com/docs/fields/overview)
 2. Import it to Pages.ts and add it to CollectionConfig "layout" blocks
-3. Create a new file for your Block: /src/components/blocks and add your component code ( for next.js frontend )
+3. Create a new file for your Block: /src/components/blocks and add your component codefor next.js frontend
 4. Import it to /src/components/blocks/blocks.tsx

 Now you can use your new block for the page layouts.